Shrihari-Shinde/Internship_projects/README.md

-# Internship_projects
+# AlarmClock-in-python
-In thise projec Alarm clock is build with the help of python -Shrihari Shinde
+This is a alarm clock made in python